abarker/typped/doc/sphinx_docs/calculator_example.rst

 displayed in the above dialog when the ``toggletree`` command was issued.

-After the expression tree is returned it is evaluated with the line ``parse_tree.eval_subtree()``, which calls a recursive evaluation function on the root of the expression tree.
-Evaluation functions are provided when the grammar for the language is defined, which is discussed in the next section.
+After the expression tree is returned it is evaluated with the line ``parse_tree.eval_subtree()``, which is a recursive evaluation function started at the root of the expression tree.
+Evaluation functions are provided when the grammar for the language is defined, in the next section.

 Finally, the values are printed out and the loop continues.